Search Results: work

 Can I Collect SSDI and SSI Simultaneously?

 A disabled person can collect SSDI and SSI benefits concurrently.
 This often occurs when the Social Security Administration (SSA) approves a disability applicant for SSDI but gives him or her a low monthly payment.
-A disability applicant may receive a low monthly payment due to the following factors: The applicant hasn’t worked much or at Read More
+A disability applicant may receive a low monthly payment due to the following factors: The above factors can affect the monthly Read More

 Disability: the True Cost of COVID19